NEW Bare Metal Servers with 20G Dedicated Unmetered Bandwidth 20G Dedicated Unmetered Servers Read more STATUS

 We’re no longer operating in a single-generation market.

-We are currently in the coexistence phase of DDR4 and DDR5 where DDR4 will continue to support capacity driven infrastructure economics and DDR5 supports next generation bandwidth and throughput above DDR4.
+We are currently in the coexistence phase for DDR4 and DDR5.
+As previously, the capacity-driven economics of infrastructure will be supported by DDR4 whereas DDR5 will drive the next generation of bandwidth and increased throughput above and beyond that of DDR4.

 DDR4 Has Matured - And Still Powers a Massive Share of Infrastructure